alexSamalot19/bamazon/README.md

 My name is Alex I am a bootcamp student whose portfolio can be found [here.]( https://alexsamalot19.github.io/Samalot-Alexander-Portfolio/)

-The GitHub Repo includes a table of relevant projects and where they can be found in the [README](https://github.com/alexSamalot19/Samalot-Alexander-Portfolio)
+The GitHub Repo includes a table of relevant projects and where they can be found in the README of the [GitHub Repo](https://github.com/alexSamalot19/Samalot-Alexander-Portfolio)

 I designed this app using existing APIs and packages listed in the **This App Utilizes** section.
 I utilized Node.js and mySQL to take in orders from customers and deplete stock from the store's inventory.